Duke Africa Initiative Faculty Opportunities

 Duke University Global Enhancement Funds

-The Office of Global Affairs provides funds for research projects, courses, conferences or related activities that touch upon Brazil, India and East Africa.
+The Office of Global Affairs offers support for research and teaching collaborations in Brazil, India and East Africa.

 Duke University global engagement fund

-The Office of Global Affairs provides funds intended to support new and innovative programs, activities, and approaches that are in line with Duke’s vision as a global university, including research collaboration opportunities and international events.
+The Office of Global Affairs also provides funds to support new and innovative programs and activities that support Duke’s global vision.
+These activities include research collaborations and international events.